mpromonet/v4l2rtspserver/README.md

 v4l2rtspserver
 ====================

-This is an streamer feed from an Video4Linux device that support H264/JPEG or VP8 capture.
+This is an streamer feed from :
+ - an Video4Linux device that support H264, JPEG or VP8 capture.
+ - an ALSA device that support PCM 16 BE

 The RTSP server support :
 - RTP/UDP unicast
 - RTP/UDP multicast